thedarshanjadhav/thedarshanjadhav/README.md

 ## 🚀 [About Me]()

 I am a passionate and results-driven Web Developer with a focus on frontend technologies.
-Currently working as a Frontend Developer at Talentplace.ai, I bring creative solutions to the user interface, leveraging my skills in React.js, JavaScript, Chakra UI, Bootstrap,Node.js, Express.js, MongoDB, Python, SQL, and Git.
+Currently working as a Frontend Developer at Talentplace.ai, I bring creative solutions to the user interface, leveraging my skills in React.js, JavaScript, Chakra UI, Bootstrap, Node.js, Express.js, MongoDB, and Git.

 ## 🏢 [Experience]()

+- **Software Developer** at Grassroot Properties
+  - Feb 2024 to Present

 - **Frontend Developer** at Talentplace.ai
-  - 6 Months
+  - June 2023 to Nov 2023

 ## 📚 [Education]()

 - **MCA (Master of Computer Applications)**
   - Reva University, Bangalore, India

 ## 💻 [Skills]()